Why take this course?

 - Course pre-requisite:

-- Good Maya skills to level taught in Maya Core Evening Course
+- Good Maya skills - to a level taught in the 3D Foundation Evening Course

 When Night Falls, Learn Visual Effects